Police of Russia: 19th and 20th century

-In 1837, a regulation on the zemstvo police was issued, according to which the zemstvo police chief elected by the nobility became the head of the police in the uyezd.
-The police officers appointed by the provincial government were responsible to the governor, in turn the county or uedz police were responsible to county leaders appointed by the provincial government.
+In 1837, a regulation on the zemstvo police was issued saying that the zemstvo police chief elected by the nobility became the head of the police in the uyezd.

+The police officers appointed by the provincial government reported to the governor, and in turn the county or uedz police were responsible to county leaders appointed by the provincial government.

 In 1862, a police reform was carried out.
-The title of mayor was abolished; city councils in those cities that were subordinate to the district police were attached to the zemstvo courts, renamed the district police departments, and in those cities that retained their own police, separate from the district police, they were renamed into city police departments.
+The title of mayor was abolished; city councils in those cities that were subordinate to the district police were attached to the zemstvo courts.
+District police departments were renamed, and in those cities that retained their own police separate from the district police, they were renamed into city police departments.

 In 1866, a zemstvo guard was established in the districts of the Kingdom of Poland.

-In 1866, St. Petersburg Chief of Police Fyodor Trepov sent a note to Alexander II, which said: “A significant gap in the institution of the metropolitan police was the absence of a special part with the special purpose of conducting research for solving crimes, finding general measures to prevent and suppress crimes.
+In 1866, St. Petersburg Chief of Police Fyodor Trepov sent a note to Alexander II, which said: "A significant gap in the institution of the metropolitan police was the absence of a special part with the special purpose of conducting research for solving crimes, finding general measures to prevent and suppress crimes.
 These responsibilities lay with the ranks of the external police, which, bearing the entire burden of the police service, had neither the means nor the opportunity to act successfully in this respect.
-To eliminate this deficiency, it was proposed to establish a detective police”.
+To eliminate this deficiency, it was proposed to establish a detective police".For the first time in the Russian police, specialized units for solving crimes and conducting inquiries were created in St. Petersburg.
+In 1866, a detective police force was established under the office of the city police chief.

-For the first time in the Russian police, specialized units for solving crimes and conducting inquiries were created in St. Petersburg, where in 1866 a detective police was established under the office of the police chief of the city.
-Prior to that, detective functions were carried out by forensic investigators and the entire police in the form in which it existed at that time.
-Initially, the staff of the criminal investigation of St. Petersburg was small.
-By the time of its foundation the department consisted, in addition to the chief and his assistant, 4 officials at special assignments, 12 police detectives and 20 civilian detectives.
+Prior to that, detective functions were carried out by forensic investigators, as well as the entire police department.
+Initially, the criminal investigation staff of St. Petersburg was small.

+At the time of its founding, the department consisted of, in addition to the chief and his assistant, 4 officials at special assignments, 12 police detectives, and 20 civilian detectives.

-The Detective Department was founded in 1866, operating under the Police Department of Ministry of Internal Affairs, and by 1907, similar departments had been created in other major cities of the Russian Empire, including Moscow, Kiev, Riga, Odessa, Tiflis, Baku, Rostov-on-Don and Nizhny Novgorod.
+The Detective Department was founded in 1866, operating under the Police Department of Ministry of Internal Affairs, and by 1907, similar departments had been created in other major cities of the Russian Empire, including Moscow, Kiev, Riga, Odesa, Tiflis, Baku, Rostov-on-Don and Nizhny Novgorod.
 Other districts were policed by rural police or gendarmerie units.

-In 1879 the institute of police officers in rural areas was formed.
-The police officers were intended to help the police officers “for the performance of police duties, as well as for the supervision of the centurions and foremen.”
+In 1879, the institute of police officers in rural areas was formed.
+The institute was intended to help the police officers for the performance of police duties, as well as for the supervision of the centurions and foremen.

-On August 6, 1880, the Third Section of His Imperial Majesty's Own Chancellery was abolished and the Police Department was formed.
+On August 6, 1880, the Third Section of His Imperial Majesty's Own Chancellery was abolished, and the Police Department was formed.

-Since 1889, the chief of the district police began to be called the district police officer.
+Since 1889, the Chief of the District Police began to be called the District Police Officer.

-In 1903, in the countryside, originally in 46 provinces, a district police guard was introduced.
+In 1903, a district police guard was originally introduced in 46 provinces.
 By 1916, it extended to 50 provinces.